VivianDoreen/google-homepage/README.md

 # GOOGLE - HOMEPAGE
-This page is a replica of googles home page
+This page is a replica of googles home page (static page) using html and css
 - [View Demo](https://viviandoreen.github.io/google-homepage/) :point_left: